indukurirama/NEIGHBOURHOOD-MAP/README.md

 ## PROJECT includes:

-* Includes a list of famous locations in tanuku.
+* Includes a list of famous locations in mumbai.

 * Use Google API and shows the list of locations as map markers.